jamesrharwood/thesis/data/barriers.md

 ---

 id: what-are-rgs
-title: What are reporting guidelines?
+title: Researchers may not know what RGs are
 driver_id: capability
 ---